BlueSlimeDev/NMSHandlerAPI/README.md

 ---

 * Support from 1.8.x to 1.19.x
-* Doesn't require Adapters like other menu handlers
+* Doesn't require Adapters like other inventory handlers
 * Uses NBT for Item Actions
 * Per Player Inventory or Static Inventories
 * Editable Item Actions